simone-pusceddu/witboost-airbyte-workload-template/README.md

 This section will setup the Snowflake destination and tell Airbyte where to store the data.

 - Destination name: A name to identify the Destination on the Airbyte environment
-- Database: Enter the name of the database you want to sync data into (Optional, if not specified the default DB will be set)
+- Database: (Optional) Enter the name of the database you want to sync data into.
+If not specified the Domain name will be set as default value.
-- Schema: Enter the name of the default schema (Optional, if not specified the default schema will be set)
+- Schema: (Optional) Enter the name of the default schema.
+If not specified the value `<DP_name>_<DP_version>` will be set as default value.
+(The version will be rendered without the dots)

 *Example:*